tlapack/tlapack/examples/interoperability/README.md

 # Example: interoperability

 In this example, we show how \<T\>LAPACK routines are prepared to handle input matrices and vectors of different classes.
-This example shows how to use `std::mdspan`, `std::vector` and `Eigen::Matrix` classes seamlessly with routines like [tlapack::syr](../../include/blas/syr.hpp), [tlapack::trmm](../../include/blas/trmm.hpp) and [tlapack::potrf](../../include/lapack/potrf.hpp).
+This example shows how to use `std::mdspan`, `std::vector`, `Eigen::Matrix` and `tlapack::LegacyVector` classes seamlessly with routines like [tlapack::syr](../../include/blas/syr.hpp), [tlapack::trmm](../../include/blas/trmm.hpp) and [tlapack::getrf](../../include/lapack/potrf.hpp).

 ## Build